 Since I joined HSBC pre-covid, the deal flow did not look good.
 But post-covid when everything came back to normal we were able to sign a very big deal; one of the largest M&A deals ever done by HSBC.
 I was part of the team.

-Moving on, I wanted to explore different opportunities within the organisation and moved into a sector-agnostic M&A product role about 3 months ago.
+Moving on, I wanted to explore different opportunities within the organization and moved into a sector-agnostic M&A product role about 3 months ago.
 The credit for that goes to, the head of the team with whom I was working in the oil & gas sector.

 I worked with him for quite a long time so he knew that I could deliver and was ready to put in the hours.

 It was hard work and luck that played a role in my transition from Bangalore to London.

 The work culture in the UK is quite different from what it is in India.
 What has been your experience working at HSBC?

 Aditya: Investment Banking is always a challenging job, no matter where you are.
 When you are involved in a deal, you don’t control things, and neither does the client.

 The main thing about IB is that you are not getting into a 9-5 job, sometimes you need to put in a lot of hours.
 For someone who wants a relaxed life, IB is not for them.

 Thankfully HSBC offers a flexible work life, so you can go to the office 3 days a week, and work from home for 2 days.

 The junior employees work significantly hard.
 They are cognizant of the fact that they would also get recognized and get financial rewards.